olivamadrigal/bit_level_representations/README.md

 1) All files are provided as part of the lab by Professor Hungwen Li.
 Please read the README.txt which explains the purpose of each file.

-2) The assignment is to implement any 5 of the provided stubs.
+2) The assignment is to implement any 5 of the provided stubs in bits.c.These are a lot of fun.